oneal2000/oneal2000.github.io/index.md

 # About me

 Welcome to my homepage!
-I am Weihang Su (苏炜航), a fourth-year PhD student at the Department of Computer Science and Technology, Tsinghua University, under the supervision of Prof. Yiqun Liu.
+I am Weihang Su (苏炜航), a fourth-year PhD student at the Department of Computer Science and Technology, Tsinghua University, where I am fortunate to be advised by Prof. Yiqun Liu and Assoc.
+Prof. Qingyao Ai.

-My research focuses on leveraging AI technology (LLMs) to better meet users' information needs, specifically in the following areas:
+My research focuses on leveraging Large Language Models (LLMs) to better fulfill users' complex information needs.
+My current research interests include:

-- Retrieval Augmented Generation
+- Retrieval-Augmented Generation (RAG) & AI Agents
-- Knowledge Injection and Editing for LLMs
 - Hallucination Detection and Mitigation for LLMs
 - AI for Legal Applications

-I am currently exploring an interesting direction: **Parametric Retrieval-Augmented Generation (Parametric RAG, [Paper](https://arxiv.org/abs/2501.15915) [Code](https://github.com/oneal2000/PRAG/tree/main) )**.
-We propose a new RAG paradigm that directly injects external knowledge into the parameters of large language models (LLMs) rather than relying on traditional in-context knowledge injection that appends retrieved documents to the LLM's input.
-By parameterizing documents and integrating them into the model during the inference stage, Parametric RAG improves the overall performance of the RAG system and online efficiency while maintaining flexibility.
+My research at the intersection of Information Retrieval and Large Language Models has achieved both significant academic recognition and broad impact.
+Recent highlights of my works include receiving the **SIGIR 2024 Best Paper Award** 🏆, and my work on Parametric RAG is currently the **most cited paper at SIGIR 2025** 📈 (as of Feb 2026, Google Scholar).
+Beyond publications, I actively serve the research community as a PC member or reviewer for top-tier venues (e.g., NeurIPS, ICML, ICLR, ACL, SIGIR) and have been invited to deliver tutorials at flagship conferences (e.g., SIGIR 2025, SIGIR-AP 2025) on Dynamic and Parametric RAG, serving as the lead presenter.

+My academic work is also closely connected to industrial practice.
+Since October 2025, I have been working as a research intern at ByteDance (TikTok), focusing on the development of advanced AI Agents.
+By exploring the automated construction of specialized agents and Agent Skills for agentic systems, I aim to bridge the gap between cutting-edge LLM research and scalable, real-world applications.

-I am also passionate about mentoring undergraduate students in research.
-I've collaborated with undergraduate students like Changyue Wang, Yichen Tang, Anzhe Xie, Baoqing Yue, Jiaqing Wu, and Junxi Yan, co-authoring high-quality papers at top-tier conferences and journals such as ACL, SIGIR, EMNLP, TOIS, SIGIR-AP, etc.
+I am also highly passionate about mentoring undergraduate students.
+I have had the privilege of collaborating with talented undergraduates, successfully co-authoring high-impact papers at premier conferences and journals (e.g., ACL, SIGIR, EMNLP, TOIS, AAAI, The Web Conference).

-If you are an undergraduate interested in my research areas and aim to publish high-quality papers, you can apply for an internship with the THUIR group through official channels or contact me (WeChat ID: rdfzswh) directly to embark on meaningful research together!
+If you are an undergraduate student interested in my research areas and driven to publish high-quality work, you are more than welcome to apply for an internship with the THUIR group through official channels, or contact me directly (WeChat ID: rdfzswh) to embark on meaningful research together!